-- Use this run to try out what you might wear in Warsaw – your shirt, waist pouch, hat, leggings, socks.
+- Use this run to try out what you might wear in Milan – your shirt, waist pouch, hat, leggings, socks.
 If the weather isn’t cooperative, it’s OK to wear different bottoms, but it would be good to wear your expected shirt so you make sure it doesn’t chafe.
 We want no surprises on race day that something that worked for a 6 mile run suddenly starts chafing at 9 miles.
-Right now, the weather looks to be a high of about 50 and a low in the upper 30s.
-With the race at 10 am, the temp will probably be in the low 40s to start.
-If it’s sunny, it will feel a little warmer but it seems that it will be a temperature we’re very familiar with and that’s perfect.
+Right now, the weather in Milan looks to be highs in the mid-upper 60s (19-20 C) and a lows in the mid 40s (6-7 C).
+With the race at 10:30 am, the temp will probably be in the mid 50s (12-13 C) to start.
+If it’s sunny, it will feel warmer.
+Generally, the rule of thumb is to dress like it is 15-20 degrees F warmer than the actual temperature.

 - Bring your Oyster card or contactless card to take the tube back plus money for Starbucks